How to Resize Video

 - Crop – the original video frame is placed within the output frame.
 The aspect ratio stays the same, and the parts of the input frame that go beyond the output frame size are cut off.

-- Normal (Fast) – this mode works faster than the other (as is evident from the names), but the quality of the output video is lower.
-When you increase the frame size (when the input video frame is smaller than the output), there may be visible pixelation effects.
+- Low (Draft) – this mode uses the nearest-neighbor interpolation method.
+It works fairly quickly, but the quality of the output video is reflected in the speed.
+When you increase the frame size, there will likely be visible pixelation effects.

-- Best (Slow) – the process works much more slowly for this mode, but the quality of the output video is higher.
+- Best (Slow) – uses bicubic interpolation.
+This process works much more slowly, but the quality of the output video is higher.
 When you increase the frame size, the image is smoothed and there is no pixelation.
+Additionally, when you reduce the frame size using this method, moiré patterns and other unwanted effects are much less likely to appear than for the other three methods, which can cause thin lines on your video to look broken and have an irregular thickness; Best quality will maintain the integrity of thin lines.

 Now you know about the resize types available in Movavi Video Converter and can choose the one that’s right for you.
 Resizing video is really easy – download the program now and try it yourself!